knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

       name: <rabbitmq-broker-config-name>
     spec:
       rabbitmqClusterReference:
-        # if a local cluster is being used, name and connectionSecret cannot be set at the same time
+        # if a local cluster is being used. name and connectionSecret cannot be set at the same time
         name: <cluster-name>
         # if an external rabbitmq cluster is being used
         connectionSecret: